larastudio/stedding/README.md

 #### sSMTP
 sSMTP is not used on Homestead, but Mailhog is instead.
 Mailhog is for SMTP testing and should be used locally only. sSMTP together with Sendgrid, mailgun or Amazon SES works great.
 #### Database Management
-MySQL and Sqlite3 won't be added as we will use MariaDB only for database management.
+MySQL, PostGres and Sqlite3 won't be added as we will use MariaDB only for database management.
 #### DNS
 ngrok is not needed either as DNS management will be done using DNS servers and fixed ip addresses using web servers accessible to all.
 #### Nginx